universalsequences/audiograph/README.md

 AudioGraph is built around a **port-based connection model** with **multi-threaded worker pools** and **lock-free queue systems** for safe real-time audio processing and live graph editing.

+**Important**: AudioGraph enforces a **Directed Acyclic Graph (DAG)** topology - feedback loops and cycles are not supported.
+Nodes that form cycles or are not reachable from the output (DAC) are automatically marked as orphaned and excluded from processing.

 ### Core Components

 ```